Margaret Murphy O'Mahony

-Margaret Murphy O'Mahony (born 3 April 1969) is a former Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Cork South-West constituency from 2016 to 2020.
+Margaret Murphy O'Mahony (born 3 April 1969) is an Irish Fianna Fáil politician who has served as a senator for the Labour Panel since January 2025.
+She previously served as a Teachta Dála (TD) for the Cork South-West constituency from 2016 to 2020.

 She had been a member of Cork County Council for the Bandon-Kinsale local electoral area from 2014 to 2016.
+She served on the now abolished Bandon Town Council from 2004 to 2014.

 She is anti-abortion and did not support the repeal of the eighth amendment.
 She was the Fianna Fáil spokesperson on Disability from 2016 to 2020.

-She lost her seat at the 2020 general election.
-She unsuccessfully contested the 2020 Seanad election.
+She lost her Dáil seat at the 2020 general election, and then unsuccessfully contested the 2020 Seanad election.
+She was an unsuccessful candidate at the 2024 local elections for the Bandon-Kinsale area of Cork County council.
+She was elected to the Seanad at the 2025 Seanad election.